abap2UI5/docs/docs/resources/who_uses.md

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
 Let others learn how abap2UI5 apps running in real-world scenarios.
-Share your project here:
+Share your use case here:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |